joncursi/cheddur-whitepaper/whitepaper.md

 ## Parallels to the Internet

-The cryptocurrency industry in 2018 is still the Wild West and, similar to the comparisons made above, this too is much like the Internet.
+The cryptocurrency industry in 2018 is still the Wild West and, similar to the comparisons made above, this too is much like the early days of the Internet.
 In 1996, cybercriminals---skilled, organized, and motivated by financial gain---were busy sending spam email, orchestrating phishing attacks, defacing websites, and stealing private information[^fn9].
 New dot-com companies were being launched every single day, but their resources were focused on